Himanshuranjan848/fintech_app_HimanshuRanjan/README.md

 # User Module
-/register - Create a new user (normal or admin).
-/getUsers - Retrieve users based on a specified query.
-/:email/updateUserDetails - Update user details or perform a soft delete.
-/login - Log in a user using their email and password.
+/register - Create a new user (normal or admin).  \n /getUsers - Retrieve users based on a specified query. \n /:email/updateUserDetails - Update user details or perform a soft delete. \n /login - Log in a user using their email and password.
 The endpoint returns a token, which serves as the authentication token.
 Include the token and email in the header for authentication.

 # Transaction Module
-/createTransaction - Create a new transaction.
-/getUserTransaction - Retrieve user transactions based on a specified query type (transactionType, spendType, or others).
-/updateTransactionDetails/:id - Update transaction details or perform a soft delete.
-/deleteTransaction/:id - Soft delete a transaction by its ID.
+/createTransaction - Create a new transaction. \n /getUserTransaction - Retrieve user transactions based on a specified query type (transactionType, spendType, or others).  \n /updateTransactionDetails/:id - Update transaction details or perform a soft delete.  \n /deleteTransaction/:id - Soft delete a transaction by its ID.

 # .env Values
 Configure the following environment variables in your .env file:

-PORT - Set to 3000.
+PORT - Set to 3000.  \n
-DBHOST - MongoDB connection string, e.g., mongodb://127.0.0.1:27017/fintech.
+DBHOST - MongoDB connection string, e.g., mongodb://127.0.0.1:27017/fintech. \n
-JWTExpiry - JWT expiration time (in seconds), e.g., 43200.
-AUTHSECRET - Secret key for authentication.
-SALTROUND - Set to 10 for password hashing.
-TRANSACTION_TYPE_SPEND - Specify the transaction type for spending, e.g., spend.
-TRANSACTION_TYPE_EARNING - Specify the transaction type for earning, e.g., earning.
-CREATE_OPERATION - Specify the operation type for creating, e.g., create.
+JWTExpiry - JWT expiration time (in seconds), e.g., 43200.  \n AUTHSECRET - Secret key for authentication. \n SALTROUND - Set to 10 for password hashing. \n TRANSACTION_TYPE_SPEND - Specify the transaction type for spending, e.g., spend. \n TRANSACTION_TYPE_EARNING - Specify the transaction type for earning, e.g., earning. \n CREATE_OPERATION - Specify the operation type for creating, e.g., create. \n